 If you would like to be part of resourcing the wider church in Reading then we would love to speak.
 Have a look at these ways to be part of it, and see where God might be calling you.

 As a key part of Greyfriars’ vision to resource the wider church, we work with the Church of England, under the leadership of the Bishop of Reading, to partner with churches and seek growth in God’s kingdom.

-If you want to connect with what is happening in Whitley sign up to their email here.
+If you want to connect with what is happening in at Reading Gateway Church sign up to their email here.

 By invitation, Greyfriars supports local churches in the Reading area with worship, children, youth, teaching and preaching resources.
 We have supported St Mary’s Purley, Minster Church Reading, Holy Trinity Theale, St Matthew’s Southcote, St Peter’s Earley, St Barnabas Emmer Green and St John’s Caversham.